A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Tracking Bounds for First-Order Algorithms

 \section{Tracking Bounds for First-Order Algorithms}

-\FJ{ In the most simple setting, a conventional way to derive tracking bounds on $\| x_k - x_k^\star \|$ for first-order algorithms in time-varying optimization goes typically in three steps: first, one uses the triangle inequality $\| x_{k+1} - x_{k+1}^\star \| \leq \| x_{k+1} - x_{k}^\star \| + \| x_{k+1}^\star - x_{k}^\star \|$; second, one plugs in the algorithm update $x_{k+1}$ to introduce the first-order information; third, one leverages properties like strong-convexity or non-expansiveness to establish a contraction $\| x_{k+1} - x_{k}^\star \| \leq \rho \| x_{k} - x_{k}^\star \|$ (e.g. \cite{powerFlowPursuit,Bernstein,simonetto_averagedOperators}).
-We adopt a similar methodology, but focus instead on deriving bounds for the distance between the algorithmic state and its fixed point $\| \xi_k - \xi_k^\star \|$.
-We will therefore also define a variational measure in terms of the fixed-point trajectory
+In the following, we present a systematic approach to establish bounds on the tracking error.
+Instead of $\| x_k - x_k^\star \|$, we focus on deriving bounds on the distance between the algorithmic state and the optimal trajectory, i.e., $\| \xi_k - \xi_k^\star \|$.
+We will therefore also define a variational measure in terms of the optimal state

-The algorithm update we will plug in is \cref{eq:algorithm_lpv}, and the first-order properties we will leverage will come from the IQC.
-This works well when using the pointwise IQC in \cref{eq:prop:sectorIQC}.
-To incorporate additionally the variational IQC from \cref{eq:prop:off_by_1_iqc}, we furthermore propose an alternative technique that provides more insightful bounds. }

-\subsection{Tracking bounds with pointwise IQCs}
+\subsection{Tracking Bounds with Pointwise IQCs}